icon-project/devportal/getting-started/how-to-run-a-validator-node/register-prep-node-public-key.md

 ### Generating a Public Key with the icon-sdk-js

-To generate the public key of your node wallet you can use the [`icon-sdk-js`](https://docs.icon.community/icon-stack/client-apis/javascript-sdk) and call the `.getPublicKey(bool)` method of the [`IconWallet` object](https://docs.icon.community/icon-stack/client-apis/javascript-sdk#iconservice-iconwallet-wallet).
+You can also use the [`icon-sdk-js`](https://docs.icon.community/icon-stack/client-apis/javascript-sdk) and call the `.getPublicKey(bool)` method of the [`IconWallet` object](https://docs.icon.community/icon-stack/client-apis/javascript-sdk#iconservice-iconwallet-wallet) to generate a Public key.

 ```